 Easter Bunny Wreath Questions

 Now that you are ready to make your Easter Bunny Wreath, here are a few questions you might have.

-In the case you do not find the plastic bunny form I found at the dollar store, using floral wire, you can tie two round wreath forms together.
-Then making the ears out of smaller wreath forms and forming it into an oval shape.
+In the case you do not find the plastic bunny form I found at the dollar store, using floral wire, you can tie two-round wreath forms together.
+Then make the ears out of smaller wreath forms and form them into an oval shape.
 Attach them all together to get a bunny form.